hs5495498-collab/sih--WeatherGPT-/README.md

 - 💸 **40% of crop loss** is due to unanticipated weather
 - 📊 **₹47,000 average income loss** per farmer per year

 They're not guessing because they don't care.
-They're guessing because the information they need — **in their language, on their phone, offline** — isn't there.
+They're guessing because the information they need—**in their language, on their phone, offline**—isn't there.

 Most weather apps are built for cities.
 English-only.
 Online-only.
 Useless for a farmer in rural Rajasthan with patchy connectivity and low literacy.